Pierrick-Dartois/SQISignHD-lib/Signature/README.md

 ## License

 SQIsignHD is licensed under Apache-2.0.
-See [LICENSE](LICENSE) and [NOTICE](NOTICE).
+See LICENSE and NOTICE in the root directory.

-Third party code is used in some test and common code files of this repository:
+Third party code is used in some test and common code files of this directory (Signature):

 - `Signature/src/common/aes_c.c`; MIT: "Copyright (c) 2016 Thomas Pornin <pornin@bolet.org>"
 - `Signature/src/common/fips202.c`: Public Domain